 FLATOW: She is the planetary protection officer.
 She's got her black clothing and waiting for that little flashy thing as Will Smith said in "Men in Black" at NASA headquarters.
 Thanks again.

 CONLEY: Thank you.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.